-- (A) Except as otherwise provided below, the executor or administrator shall, not later than six (6) months after the date of appointment make application to the Court for an order authorizing the executor or administrator to manage real property identified in the inventory of the estate pursuant to ORC §2113.311 [2113.31.1]. - (B) No application shall be required if: - 1.
-The Will contains specific provisions concerning the management of the real property; - 2.
-The heirs or devisees entitled to said real property have assumed the management of said real property; or - 3.
-The executor(s) or administrator(s) are the sole heirs or beneficiaries of the estate. - (C) This Rule, where necessary, shall be interpreted consistent with section §2113.30 of the Ohio Revised Code, and if the decedent was in the real estate rental business, an application to continue decedent's business shall be filed within four (4) months following appointment of said executor or administrator.
+- (A) Except as otherwise provided below, the executor or administrator shall, not later than six (6) months after the date of appointment, make application to the Court for an order authorizing the executor or administrator to manage real property identified in the Inventory of the estate pursuant to R.C. § 2113.311 [2113.31.1]. - (B) No application shall be required if: - 1.
+The will contains specific provisions concerning the management of the real property; - 2.
+The heirs or devisees entitled to real property have assumed the management of said real property; or - 3.
+The executor(s) or administrator(s) are the sole heirs or beneficiaries of the estate. - (C) This Rule, where necessary, shall be interpreted consistently with R.C. § 2113.30, and if the decedent was in the real estate rental business, an application to continue decedent's business shall be filed within four (4) months following appointment of said executor or administrator.